-(g) External audit.
+(g) External audit

-External audit of the financial statements provides feedback to Governing Body on the operation of the internal financial controls reviewed as part of the annual audit.
-Other external audits (e.g. health and safety, personnel and food safety) may also be the subject of periodic reports to the Governing Body.
+External audit of the annual financial statements provides feedback to Governing Body on the operation of the internal financial controls reviewed as part of the annual audit.
+Other external audits (e.g. health and safety, personnel and food hygiene) may also be the subject of periodic reports to the Governing Body.

-Annual review of effectiveness
+Review of effectiveness

-- 8. The Governing Body is responsible for reviewing the effectiveness of internal control of Somerville, based on information provided by the Senior Management Team to the Finance Committee at its first meeting in Hilary Term.
-For each significant risk identified, the Governing Body will: - review the previous year and examine Somerville's track record on risk management and internal control. - consider the internal and external risk profile of the coming year and consider if current internal control arrangements are likely to be effective.
+- 8. The Governing Body is responsible for reviewing the effectiveness of internal control of Somerville, based on information provided by the Officers to the Finance Committee in a review of the ten key risks, normally in Trinity Term.
+For each significant risk identified, the Governing Body will: - review the previous year and examine Somerville's track record on risk management and internal control, - consider the internal and external risk profile of the coming year and consider if current internal control arrangements are likely to be effective.